Protein shakes can taste good, but I enjoy these supplements best disguised into yummy foods that fit into a healthy nutrition plan.

 Things like pancakes, smoothies, ice cream, yoghurt, cheesecake, cereal, cake and waffles can all be part of a balanced training diet and nutrition plan with the right ingredients.

 I rather like waffles because they taste like they should be bad for me.
 Chestnut flour has the added flexibility of being gluten free, so if you can’t or don’t want to have normal flour, this is a really nice rich, nutty flavoured option.
 I can have gluten but I actually prefer chestnut flour for the taste.

-- 1 scoop Motion Nutrition Coconut Whey Protein powder
+- 1 scoop Motion Nutrition Protein Powder

 - 1/2 cup organic chestnut flour